Deprivation measures

 extent of inequalities in the population[9]

-Data can be out of date as linked to last census- particularly in terms of housing tenure
+Data can be out of date as linked to last census- particularly in terms of housing tenure.

-Better indicator of deprivation in urban areas that rural areas
+Better indicator of deprivation in urban areas that rural areas.

 Many other countries around the world use additional indices of deprivation.

-Deprivation indices can be ascribed to different geographical areas such as PCT, locality, ward or super output area (SOA)*.
+Deprivation indices can be ascribed to different geographical areas such as locality, ward or super output area (SOA)*.

-• 32,482 Lower Layer SOAs with a minimum population of 1000
+• 32,844 Lower Layer SOAs with a minimum population of 1000

-• 6,780 Middle Layer SOAs with a minimum population of 5000 and
+• 6,791 Middle Layer SOAs with a minimum population of 5000

 SOAs are defined by 9 characters: The first character is either E for England or W for Wales.
 The next two characters are either 01 for Lower Layer, or 02 for Middle Layer and the remaining six characters make up the unique 6-digit tag for each zone.[11]